• Home

 MO O'CONNELL

-She has written, directed and produced over 12 short films and has made a no-budget slacker comedy feature film called, “SPA Weekend”.
-Lots of these films including “SPA Weekend” are award-winners.
+She has written, directed and produced over 12 short award-winning films and has made a multi-award-winning slacker comedy feature film called, “SPA Weekend”.
 She has directed several comedies interspersed with some dramas.
-And, recently directed the award-winning short dramas, “Bruise” and “Haven” which screened in north America at festivals in Chicago, Florida, Canada: Toronto Irish Film Festival & then onto Bulgaria at the Academy Award Qualifying Festival: 20th in the Palace Short Film Festival. they are both now on their way to the Byone Valley Intl Film Festival 2023.
+And, recently directed the award-winning short dramas, “Bruise” and “Haven” which screened all over the world & at Bulgaria at the Academy Award Qualifying Festival: 20th in the Palace Short Film Festival.
+They are both now on their way to the Boyne Valley Intl Film Festival 2023.

-She is currently finishing up the Advanced Producer's Course at the moment with John McDonnell.
-This course selected Mo to do the prestigious Lord Puttnam Scholarship Course which Mo thoroughly enjoyed.
+As of July 2023, she finished up the Advanced Producer's Course taught by John McDonnell.
+This course, run by TU Dublin & Screen Ireland selected Mo to do the prestigious David Puttnam Scholarship Course which Mo thoroughly enjoyed.

-Mo has a Higher National Diploma in Film Production from Ballyfermot College and a BA in Acting from RADA, London.
+Mo has a Higher National Diploma in Film Production from Ballyfermot College and a BA in Acting from RADA, London where she won the Henry Marshall Award for Outstanding Acting.

 "I enjoy making films of all different types and genres.
 The most important thing for me is a good story with well-drawn characters and I look for 'liveliness' in scripts.
 It is a hard thing to describe but I suppose it is a type of dynamism in the writing that I hope I carry over into my directing."